-Long term planning now follows an annual cycle in all year groups.
+Long term planning follows an annual cycle in all year groups except years three and four where a two year cycle is followed.
+This is to accommodate the combined Year Three/Four class.
 A complete curriculum map is prepared each year to ensure complete coverage of the National Curriculum in all year groups.